My Short & Sweet Trip in Singapore (2025 Edition)

 As soon as we landed at Changi Airport, I found my favorite Nonya Beef Rendang puff from Tip Top, so of course I had to grab one.
 Arriving at Changi is always a pleasant experience — the airport is clean, smells amazing, and instantly makes you feel refreshed after a flight.

 Tip Top is a brand you can easily find around Singapore.
 They sell lots of ready-to-eat snacks like fishballs and savory puffs.
 When I used to work in the Bugis area, there was a Tip Top stall nearby, and I would always stop by to grab a puff for my afternoon break.
 Seeing this nostalgic snack again made me feel like I was truly back in Singapore after more than a year.
+So if you see this yellow logo, grab one next time.

+Once you reach the airport, it is easy to just Grab home.
+Since there’s no traffic in Singapore, you can probably reach home within 20 minutes.
 One of the perks of having a local friend is being able to stay at their home and save money — which is exactly what I did on my first night before my friend flew back to the UK.
-After saying goodbye, I chose to spend my second night at a new hotel called The Standard this time.

 Day 2 - Wholesome Exploring